How to Get Your Child in Film and Television

 Tom Cruise and Dakota Fanning

 No matter what your age.
-You could be 7-years old, 11-years old, or 15- years old.
+You could be seven years old, 11 years old, or 15- years old.
 Opportunities are available for you to start acting in a film.
-Film, television, cable, DVD, and Internet industries are in dramatic growth.
-Giving more opportunities for acting jobs is the result of the increase.
+Film, television, cable, DVD, and Internet industries are dramatically growing.
+Giving more options for acting jobs is the result of the increase.

 Every year, countless movies cast child actors in minor and significant roles.
 Oscar-nominated Little Miss Sunshine is one example.
-When she was a child of Charlotte's Web, Dakota Fanning starred in the least one movie a year.
+As a child of Charlotte's Web, Dakota Fanning starred in at least one movie a year.
 She even worked with such notable stars as Tom Cruise (War of the Worlds) and Denzel Washington (Man on Fire).

 Rewards of Being a Child Actor